jmbannon/ytdl-sub/README.md

 ### Beyond TV Shows
-The above example made heavy-use of `ytdl-sub` prebuilt presets and hides many features that are offered. `ytdl-sub` strives to support _any_ use case that involves downloading something with yt-dlp.
-The tools are there to download, format, and convert for your media player to recognized:
+The above example made heavy-use of `ytdl-sub` prebuilt presets and hides many features that are offered. `ytdl-sub` strives to support _any_ use case that first requires a download via yt-dlp.
+Use `ytdl-sub` to download, format, and convert media for your media player to recognized:
 - Movies
+- TV shows from multiple sources
 - Extracted audio podcasts
 - Music videos
 - Music, including: